nens/lizard-tile-dashboard/configuration/clientConfiguration.rst

 assetTypes
 ----------
-- If set, all measurement stations in the map area are retrieved from the API and shown on the map.
+- If set, all measurement stations in the map area are retrieved from the API and shown on the map as circle icons.
-- array of assets types, but currently only [“measuringstation”] actually works.
+- array of assets type, but currently only `["measuringstation"]` actually works.
-- No
+- Optional
-- in map of JSON (?)

 bbox
 ----
 - The bounding box for the map.
 - a 4-number array [westmost, southmost, eastmost, northmost] with WGS84 coordinates.
-- No, default if not set, see config.js: [150.9476776123047, -33.87831497192377, 151.0842590332031, -33.76800155639643]
+- No, defaults to Parramatta, Sydney if not set: [150.9476776123047, -33.87831497192377, 151.0842590332031, -33.76800155639643]
-- in map of JSON (?)

 datetime
 --------
 - Objects for relative time.
+Used to decide which timestep of a raster to show.
 Example:
   ::

     {
-      “type”: “relative”,
+      "type": "relative",
-      “to”: “now”,  // or “start” or “end” (of a timeseries) “offset”: 0, // Number of seconds before or after the “to” point “modulo”: 300 // Optional number of seconds, only works for to: “now”;
+      "to": "now",  // or "start" or "end" (of the raster timeseries) "offset": 0, // Number of seconds before or after the "to" point "modulo": 300 // Optional number of seconds, only works for to: "now";
       // Current time is rounded down to a multiple of this many seconds.
       // Use so that the time only changes e.g. every five minutes.
     }

 - Object
 - No, optional for temporal rasters.
-- in map of JSON (?)
+Default is to use the server default (closest to now?)

 points
 ------